Yvonne MacManus: Early life

 MacManus was born in Culver City, California, to Daniel Salvador MacManus and Josephine Lydia Pina.
 Both parents were Mexican immigrants who declared their intentions to become United States citizens in 1944.
 Three years later, in 1947, Daniel MacManus submitted his petition for naturalization.
 On the following day, Josephine Pina died.

 From 1935 until 1973, Daniel remained in California and worked as a Disney animator.

 MacManus grew up in Glendale and attended Herbert Hoover High School.
-She participated in several extracurricular organizations including Forum Club and Spanish Club.
+She participated in several extracurricular organizations, including the Forum Club and the Spanish Club.

-In 1950, MacManus married Arthur H. Frankel at the age of nineteen.
+In 1950, at the age of nineteen, MacManus married Arthur H. Frankel.
 As late as 1954, she resided in Los Angeles.

 In 1955, she lived in Kew Garden Hills in Queens.
-During this time, she worked as a crew member for Caribbean Airways flying out of what was then Idlewild Airport (now.
+During this time, she worked as a crew member for Caribbean Airways, flying out of what was then Idlewild Airport (now.
 John F. Kennedy International Airport).

 Literary career

-MacManus worked as an editor for multiple paperback publishers including Dell, Major Books, Leisure Books, and Brandon.
-Between 1959 and 1983, she wrote at least fourteen books ranging in genre from lesbian fiction to science fiction to nonfiction.
+MacManus worked as an editor for multiple paperback publishers, including Dell, Major Books, Leisure Books, and Brandon.
+Between 1959 and 1983, she wrote at least fourteen books spanning various genres, from lesbian fiction to science fiction to nonfiction.
 Her first novel, Edge of Twilight, was semi-autobiographical.

-In the late 1970s, she founded Timely Books with Jo Anne Prather.
-Both women had previous editing experience for various books and magazines.
-Timely reissued books that MacManus had written under the name Paula Christian and marketed them to women's bookstores.
-In addition, the press published reprints of books by other female authors including Patte Wheat's By Sanction of the Victim.
+In the late 1970s, she co-founded Timely Books with Jo Anne Prather.
+Both women had previous editing experience in various books and magazines.
+Timely Books reissued MacManus' books written under the name Paula Christian and marketed them to women's bookstores.
+Additionally, the press published reprints of books by other female authors, such as Patte Wheat's By Sanction of the Victim.

-Reviewers took notice of the Paula Christian reprints in particular.
-In 1981, reviewer Catherine Kemmering wrote "There is a sameness to the writing which, while apparent after the first few chapters, does not detract from the storytelling."
+Reviewers particularly took notice of the Paula Christian reprints.
+In 1981, reviewer Catherine Kemmering wrote, "There is a sameness to the writing which, while apparent after the first few chapters, does not detract from the storytelling."

-MacManus became known for her comical and unusual writing tips presented in her 1983 book, You Can Write A Romance...and Get It Published!
-A 1983 article about romance novels by Rhoda Koenig called the book "a dizzy collection of writing tips (assign astrological signs to your characters to keep their personalities focused; don't play Death and Transfiguration when you're working on a cheery scene)."
+MacManus gained recognition for her comical and unusual writing tips presented in her 1983 book, You Can Write A Romance...and Get It Published!
+In a 1983 article about romance novels, Rhoda Koenig referred to the book as "a dizzy collection of writing tips (assign astrological signs to your characters to keep their personalities focused; don't play Death and Transfiguration when you're working on a cheery scene)."

-A 2003 review in Publishers Weekly called her pulp fiction "quite modern despite their historical setting."
+A 2003 review in Publishers Weekly described her pulp fiction as "quite modern despite their historical setting."
 Another review noted her "snappy, racy style and usually well-developed characters."
-Literary scholar Yvonne Keller named MacManus as one of a small group of writers whose work formed the subgenre of "pro-lesbian" pulp fiction; others include Ann Bannon, Sloane Britain, Joan Ellis, March Hastings, Marjorie Lee, Della Martin, Rea Michaels, Claire Morgan, Vin Packer, Randy Salem, Artemis Smith, Valerie Taylor, Tereska Torres, and Shirley Verel.
+Literary scholar Yvonne Keller included MacManus in a small group of writers whose work formed the subgenre of "pro-lesbian" pulp fiction.
+Other writers in this group included Ann Bannon, Sloane Britain, Joan Ellis, March Hastings, Marjorie Lee, Della Martin, Rea Michaels, Claire Morgan, Vin Packer, Randy Salem, Artemis Smith, Valerie Taylor, Tereska Torres, and Shirley Verel.

 In 1978, MacManus spoke at the annual Lesbian Writer's Conference.